-The Proposals and Actions are based upon the themes identified in the 'Key Issues and opportunities for enhancement' section of the Character Appraisal and are divided into four areas;
+The Proposals and Actions are based upon the themes identified in the Character Appraisal and are divided into four areas:

 - 1. The Protection of the Historic Environment

 - 2. The Design of New Development

 - 3. The Public Realm

 - 4. The Green Environment